allenliou12/Access-Control-GUI/README.md

 ## Disclaimer

-This project is a portfolio piece demonstrating my automation and software development capabilities.
+This project is a portfolio piece demonstrating automation and software development capabilities using standard Windows APIs and PowerShell commands.
 Please note:

 - This is an educational project and should be used responsibly
 - The code is provided "as-is" without any warranties or guarantees